 - Follow a logical strategy to include on your menu.
 This can help boost your site on SEO.

 When you use this website usability checklist, it will help make sure your site is user friendly and not harder.
 This improves your site performance, increases engagement with users, and can increase customer leads.

-If you are interested in these website usability features, and need help with a your visual hierarchy of your site, contact Caria Watt to find out how.
-Our office is located in Waterloo, Sydney, and we offer the best web design services and digital marketing for small to medium business all over Australia.
+If you are interested in these website usability features, and need help with the visual hierarchy of your site, contact Caria Watt to find out how.
+Our office is located in Waterloo, Sydney, and we offer the best web design services and digital marketing for small to medium business all over the world.